YooZiiX/UrNotes/README.md

 # UrNotes Application using MERN Stack

+The main goal of this project is to learn about MERN technical stack.

+The aim of this project is to create a notes site with a user system.
+In other words, a CRUD system for notes and an AUTH system for users.

+So, what is MERN ?

 ## Technical Stack :

+MERN is a technical stack that uses the following technologies :

 > - [MongoDB](https://www.mongodb.com/) : Document-oriented NoSQL database management system.
 > - [ExpressJS](https://expressjs.com/) : Web application Framework for NodeJS.